BCDA-APS/apsbss/docs/source/apsbss.rst

 This button executes the command line: ``apsbss clear 9id:bss:``

-Initialize PVs for beam line and APC run cycle
+Initialize PVs for beam line and APC run
 ++++++++++++++++++++++++++++++++++++++++++++++

-After creating the PVs in an IOC, the next step is to initialize them with the beam line name and the APS run cycle name.
+After creating the PVs in an IOC, the next step is to initialize them with the beam line name and the APS run name.
 Both of these must match exactly with values known in the data management (``dm``) system.

 For any of these commands, you must know the EPICS